afermanian/embedding_with_signatures/README.md

+Work in progress !

 # Embedding and learning with signatures

-This is the code accompanying the article "Embedding and learning with signature".
-It is based on three recent datasets, called Quick, Draw!, Motion Sense and Urban Sound.
-They can be found at the following addresses:
+This is the code accompanying the article [1].
+It is based on three recent datasets, called Quick, Draw!, MotionSense and Urban Sound.
+They can be found at the following links:

 * Quick, Draw!: https://www.kaggle.com/c/quickdraw-doodle-recognition/data
 * Motion Sense: https://www.kaggle.com/malekzadeh/motionsense-dataset
 * Urban Sound: http://urbansounddataset.weebly.com

-The path to the directory where data is saved must be filled in the variable data_dir in read_format.py.
+The path to the directory where these datasets are saved must be filled in the variable data_dir in read_format.py, preprocessing.py and script_train_quick_draw_generator.py.

 The code enables to test the combination signature + machine learning algorithm with various embedding, truncation order of signatures and algorithms.
+It also reproduces all results presented in the article [1].

 ## First steps